afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

             -align_epi_strip_method METHOD : specify EPI skull strip method in AEA

-                    e.g. -align_epi_strip_method 3dAutomask
+                    e.g. -align_epi_strip_method 3dSkullStrip
                     default: 3dAutomask (changed from 3dSkullStrip, 20 Aug, 2013)

                 When align_epi_anat.py is used to align the EPI and anatomy, it uses 3dSkullStrip to remove non-brain tissue from the EPI dataset.
+                However afni_proc.py changes that to 3dAutomask by default (as of August 20, 2013).
 This option can be used to specify which method to use, one of 3dSkullStrip, 3dAutomask or None.

                 This option assumes the 'align' processing block is used.

                 Please see "align_epi_anat.py -help" for more information.
                 Please see "3dSkullStrip -help" for more information.
                 Please see "3dAutomask -help" for more information.

+            -align_unifize_epi yes/no: run uniformity correction on EPI base volume

+                    e.g. -align_unifize_epi yes
+                    default: no

+                Use this option to run "3dUnifize -T2" on the vr_base dataset for the purpose of alignment to the anat.

+                The uniformity corrected volume is only used for anatomical alignment.

             -volreg_align_e2a       : align EPI to anatomy at volreg step